EU Withdrawal Bill: A guide to the Brexit repeal legislation

 What it's all about

-As the name suggests, the Great Repeal Bill will repeal the 1972 European Communities Act, which took Britain into the EU and meant that European law took precedence over laws passed in the British parliament.
+As its informal name suggests, the repeal bill will repeal the 1972 European Communities Act, which took Britain into the EU and meant that European law took precedence over laws passed in the UK Parliament.
 It will also end the jurisdiction of the European Court of Justice.

 All existing EU legislation will be copied across into domestic UK law to ensure a smooth transition on the day after Brexit.